 In preclinical studies for Telomelysin, Oncolys has demonstrated effective anti-tumor activity on various cancer cells, and there was no finding that may bring safety concerns in toxicological studies as well as bio-distribution study.
 Oncolys completed the phase 1 clinical trial for solid tumors in the US with 16 subjects for single dosing and 6 subjects for repeated dosing.
 Most of the adverse events observed in the study was mild to moderate and transient, and there was a sign of efficacy showing tumor shrinkage in 8 out of 12 evaluable patients.

-In Japan, investigator initiated clinical research for esophageal cancer in combination with radiotherapy has been conducted in Okayama University.
-In cohort 1, 4 out of 7 patients (1 withdrawn due to the progress of other diseases) showed CR (complete response), and CD8 T cell infiltration was observed in tumor area.
-Based on positive results in this study, phase 1 study in 2017, which is has completed on September 2019 and a Japanese pharmaceutical company Chugai Pharmaceutical is conducting phase 2 study, based on the exclusive license agreement for Telomelysin concluded between Chugai and Oncolys on 8 April, 2019.
+In Japan, investigator initiated clinical research for esophageal cancer in combination with radiotherapy was conducted in Okayama University.
+The research, completed in 2018, resulted that 8 out of 13 patients showed CR (complete response), and CD8 T cell infiltration was observed in tumor area.
+Based on such positive data, Oncolys started a phase 1 study in 2017, which is has completed on September 2019 and a Japanese pharmaceutical company Chugai Pharmaceutical is conducting phase 2 study, based on the exclusive license agreement for Telomelysin concluded between Chugai and Oncolys on 8 April, 2019.

-- Japan, United States, Europe, South Africa, Singapore, New Zealand, Australia, China, Hong Kong,
+Japan, United States, Europe, South Africa, Singapore, New Zealand, Australia, China, Hong Kong, South Korea, Canada.

 Telomelysin & Current Development Status